evenfurther/french-numbers/README.md

 ## Using this crate

-In your `Cargo.toml`, put:
+In your `Cargo.toml`, add:

 ``` ini
 [dependencies]
 french-numbers = "1.2.0"
 ```

-You can then use the `french_number` function from the `french_numbers` crate to format any integer into the beautiful French romance language:
+You can then use the `french_number` function from the `french_numbers` crate to format any integer into the French representation:

 ``` rust
 use french_numbers::french_number;